AlibabaCloudDocs/ga/intl.en-US/Best practices/Accelerate domain names hosted outside mainland China..md

         |Medium II|8|160 Mbit/s|40,000|
         |Medium III|10|200 Mbit/s|50,000|

-    2. Select the subscription duration for the GA instance.
+    2. Select a duration for the GA instance.

 After the instance is created, the system automatically assigns a CNAME to the instance.
 The CNAME is used to resolve the domain name of the origin servers.